"Frozen shoulder" - myths, truths and treatments. Part 1

 What causes it?

-We don't know for sure, but we do know there are a lot of predisposing factors.
-Being female and middle aged makes it more likely.
-Over-reaching, lifting something that's just too heavy for you or recent upper body trauma, including breast cancer surgery or removal of lymph nodes under the arm, can be causative factors.
+We don't know for sure, but there are alot of factors which make it more likely.
+Women who are peri or early post menopausal are prime candidates for reasons we don’t fully understand.
+Over-reaching, lifting something that's just too heavy for you or recent upper body trauma, including breast cancer surgery or removal of lymph nodes under the arm, can increase your risk too.

 So why don't monkeys and apes get frozen shoulders?